 Since the new theatres have opened, at the urging of the theatre owners, the Cambodian government has threatened to crack down on bootleg and pirated movies.
 Whether or not that will really happen remains to be seen.

-The first theatre in Phnom Penh to show licensed Hollywood films, Legend Cinema offers a true movie theatre experience with all of the adorable quirks of Cambodia.
+Legend Cinema: The first theatre in Phnom Penh to show licensed Hollywood films, Legend Cinema offers a true movie theatre experience with all of the adorable quirks of Cambodia.
 They have three theatres, two of which offer 3-D films and VIP and family seating.
-They show blockbuster and action film as well as the odd children’s film.
-Ticket prices range from $4 to $8.
+They show blockbuster, action and kids films with ticket prices ranging from $3 to $16.

 Officially the movie is free, but visitors must pay for the air-conditioning and to maintain the equipment.
 Tickets cost $3.50 for adults and $2 for children and are good for the entire day, so you can see more than one movie.

-The Flicks calls itself a community movie house and they’re not lying — it’s a friendly place and they’ve started offering yoga classes (with Pilates in the works) four times a week.
+The Flicks calls itself a community movie house and they’re not lying — it’s a friendly place and they also offer yoga classes (with Pilates in the works) four times a week.
 Conversational Khmer classes are also planned to start next month.